Top 10 Vitamins for Energy and Tiredness

 Who Is at Risk for B12 Deficiency?

-• Vegans and vegetarians (B12 is found almost only in animal foods)
+• Vegans, vegetarians, and those following plant-based diets (B12 is found almost only in animal foods)

 • Older adults (the stomach produces less of a protein called intrinsic factor with age, making absorption harder)